k61n/openhkl/doc/sphinx/tutorial.rst

 Before generating an exhaustive set of predicted peaks, we need to construct a preliminary shape model.
-We're not too interested in optimising the model at this stage, but want to be sure that thee predicted peak shapes are reasonable so that it's possible to refine them.
+We're not too interested in optimising the model at this stage, but want to be sure that the predicted peak shapes are reasonable so that it's possible to refine them.
 The most important parameter at this stage is ``minimum I/sigma``, excluding weak peaks from the model.
 Set this to 5.0, then click ``build shape model`` and wait for the integration to complete.
 Click on